Skip to main content

 You cannot process refunds or cancel orders.

-For those requests, transfer to the billing team.
+For those requests, transfer to the billing team using the

-This prevents the agent from making promises it can’t keep.
+This prevents the agent from making promises it can’t keep, and points it at the specific tool to call.

 Good: